← All Articles

 What is delayed-harvest on the Tuckasegee?

 Delayed-harvest is a North Carolina regulatory framework that stocks a river heavily and protects those fish with catch-and-release rules for most of the year, "delaying" any harvest until summer.
+The point is to concentrate a season's worth of fish into a window when the most people want to fish and the water is cold enough to hold them, then let anglers keep fish later once the trout would have struggled in warm summer flows anyway.
 On the Tuckasegee it works like this:

 A single mile of Tuckasegee delayed-harvest water often holds 2,000+ trout — density you simply don't find on most freestone streams.